Gumichan01/lunatix/README.md

 ## Documentation ##

-The documentation of the library can be build with Doxygen, using the **dox** configuration file.
+The documentation of the library can be built with Doxygen, using the **dox** configuration file.

 ## Games that use LunatiX ##